Bankruptcy Costs in Georgia: Filing Fees, Attorney Rates, and More

 Attorney Fees for Bankruptcy Cases

-Typical Costs for Chapter 7 Representation
+Chapter 7 Representation

-Typical Costs for Chapter 13 Representation
+Chapter 13 Representation

 Additional Expenses to Consider

-Court Costs and Administrative Fees
+Court and Administrative Costs

 Factors Affecting Bankruptcy Costs in Georgia